It is the term given to an accentuated thoracic spinal curvature.

 The most prominent symptom you can notice is the appearance of a rounded back.
 You may not recognize a change in back position at the beginning because the change is gradual over time in most cases.
 Your friends and family can notice it before you.

 You may notice a sudden increase in a rounded back.
-In this case, consult your doctor, since a sudden change in the curve of the spine may be associated with other health problems.
+In this case, consult your doctor since a sudden change in the spine’s curve may be associated with other health problems.

-If the hyperkyphosis is not treated, people may have difficulty performing normal tasks, such as bathing, getting out of a chair, bending or walking.
+If hyperkyphosis is not treated, people may have difficulty performing everyday tasks, such as bathing, getting out of a chair, bending, or walking.
 They can also experience balance changes that can lead to falls and injuries.